secure-systems-lab/code-style-guidelines/README.md

 ### No lambda functions or lisp-esque code ###

 Don't use lambda functions.
-Don't use map, flatten, etc.   It's best not to use these functions and to write longer code that produces the same result instead because using these functions makes your code very dense and difficult to read.
+Don't use `map`, flatten, etc.   It's best not to use these functions and to write longer code that produces the same result instead because using these functions makes your code very dense and difficult to read.